lowRISC/opentitan/hw/ip/kmac/README.md

 However, the recommended approach to write messages is:

-1. Check the FIFO depth {{#regref kmac.STATUS.fifo_depth }}.
+1. Check the FIFO depth [`STATUS.fifo_depth`](data/kmac.hjson#status).
 This represents the number of entry slots currently occupied in the FIFO.
 2. Calculate the remaining size as `<max number of fifo entries> - <STATUS.fifo_depth>) * <entry size>`.
 3. Write data to fill the remaining size.
 4. Repeat until all data is written.